Celery – The Best Vegetable for the HeartReading time: 8 min

 2. Place the finely chopped celery, apple, ginger, and half the lemon juice in a food processor or blender.

-3. Add 80-100 milliliters of cold water while the engine is running and mix until smooth.
+3. Add 80-100 milliliters of cold water while the engine runs, and mix until smooth.

 4. Strain the mixture into a pitcher using a fine mesh strainer.